gpstar81/GPStar-proton-pack/OPERATION.md

 ### Navigation

-**Use the rotary knob on the top of the wand to navigate up and down through the menu system.**
+`Use the Top Dial on the top of the wand to navigate up and down through the menu system.`

 When you are in the settings menu system the bargraph's 5 LED's begin flashing (or 5 distinct segments when using the 28-segment bargraph).
 All other functions of the wand (such as firing) are temporarily disabled while in the menu system.
 There are 5 different menu settings, which are indicated by the bargraph LED's/segments 1 through 5 (from bottom to top) with menu level 5 being the default upon entering this mode.
-For example in navigation, when 1 LED (or bargraph segment) is flashing that means you are on menu 1.
+For example in navigation, when 1 LED (or bargraph segment) is flashing/displayed that means you are on menu 1.

 ### Actions

-Changes are made by pressing either the "Intensify" button on the gun box or the "Barrel Wing" button (orange mode button) at the end of the wand.
+Changes are made by pressing either the `Intensify` button on the gun box or the `Barrel Wing Button` (orange mode button) at the end of the wand.
 As the latter button may be altered by some optional upgrades,

 ## Top Level Menu